 — meg zukin (@bymeg) March 13, 2020

 Because, let's be real, spending a lot of time with anyone can be too much, especially when it's a romantic partner.
-With schools and events being cancelled worldwide and companies working from home, coronavirus is definitely putting couples to the test.
+With schools and events being canceled worldwide and companies working from home, coronavirus is definitely putting couples to the test.

 Here are 10 ways COVID-19 is really testing the strength of you and your relationship, whether new or old.

 1. You want to avoid human contact, but also want to see each other

 2. If one of you gets it, you probably won't see them for at least 14 days